eeshvardasikcm/insight-for-good-platform-adk/council.md

 **Process to Request Membership:**
 1.  **Expression of Interest:** Interested parties should submit a pull request to this [community-edition_question] branch, or by creating an issue on this repository specifically expressing your interest in participating with the council (even if only by contributing your suggestions).
-2.  **Information Required:** The expression of interest preferrably could include [Specify details, e.g., name, affiliation (if any), reason for interest, acknowledgement that paying council fees/costs is not a requirement for anyone].
+2.  **Information Required:** The expression of interest preferrably could include [Specify details, e.g., name, affiliation (if any), reason for interest, acknowledgement that helping to pay council fees/costs is not a requirement for anyone].
 3.  **Review & Approval:** Requests will be reviewed by [Specify body, e.g., existing council members, a membership committee] based on [Specify criteria, if any, e.g., genuine interest, commitment to constructive participation].
 4.  **Onboarding:** Approved new members will be onboarded according to the Council's standard procedures.